Back to: C#.NET Tutorials For Beginners and Professionals

 DirectoryInfo Class in C# with Examples

-In this article, I am going to discuss DirectoryInfo Class in C# with Examples.
-Please read our previous article where we discussed FileInfo Class in C# with Examples.
+In this article, I will discuss DirectoryInfo Class in C# with Examples.
+Please read our previous article discussing FileInfo Class in C# with Examples.
 C# DirectoryInfo class provides functionality to work with folders or directories.
 At the end of this article, you will understand what DirectoryInfo Class is in C# and when and how to use DirectoryInfo Class in C# with Examples.

 What is DirectoryInfo in C#?

 The DirectoryInfo Class in C# is a class that is available inside the System.IO namespace.
-The DirectoryInfo class contains almost a similar feature as the FileInfo class of C#, the only difference is that the DirectoryInfo only focuses on the Directory, not on the file systems.
-So, when we talk about the DirectoryInfo class, it means we are talking about the physical directory, and with the help of it, we get the object with which we can create, delete, and also, we can make some subdirectory and many more operations can be performed.
+The DirectoryInfo class contains almost a similar feature as the FileInfo class of C#.
+The only difference is that the DirectoryInfo focuses only on the Directory, not the file systems.
+So, when we talk about the DirectoryInfo class, we talk about the physical directory.
+With its help, we get the object with which we can create, delete, and also, we can make some subdirectorys, and many more operations can be performed.

-It provides several methods to perform operations related to directory and subdirectory.
-It is a sealed class and hence it cannot be inherited.
-If you go to the definition of DirectoryInfo class, you will see the following.
+It provides several methods to perform operations related to directories and subdirectories.
+It is a sealed class, and hence it cannot be inherited.
+You will see the following if you go to the definition of DirectoryInfo class.

 The DirectoryInfo class in C# provides the following constructor, methods, and properties to work with the directory and subdirectory.